 Political Communication and Advocacy Career Outlook

-As a political communication and advocacy major, students may develop or advance skills including oral and written communication, research, analytical, interpersonal, critical thinking, problem-solving, leadership, professionalism, ability to create compelling messages, an understanding of the U.S. political system, logic, cultural awareness and an international perspective.
+As a Political Communication and Advocacy major, students may develop or advance skills including those in oral and written communication, research, analytical, interpersonal, critical thinking, problem-solving, leadership, professionalism, the ability to create compelling messages, an understanding of the U.S. political system, logic, cultural awareness and an international perspective.

-Graduates with a degree in political communication and advocacy major can work within the following areas: public policy, urban planning, legislative/executive/judicial, law enforcement, intelligence/foreign service, nonprofits, legal aid, political campaigns/parties, public relations, resource development, communications/media, market research, fundraising/development, advertising, event planning, higher education, journalism, public deplomacy and public relations.
+Graduates with a degree in Political Communication and Advocacy can work within the following areas: public policy, urban planning, legislative/executive/judicial, law enforcement, intelligence/foreign service, nonprofits, legal aid, political campaigns/parties, public relations, resource development, communications/media, market research, fundraising/development, advertising, event planning, higher education, journalism, public deplomacy and public relations.

-Graduates with a degree in political communication and advocacy major can work for federal, state, and local governments, townships, court systems, corporations, law firms, religious organizations, defense contractors, labor unions, libraries/museums, foundations, radio and television companies, public relations firms, non-profits, professional associations, community centers, political parties, consulting firms, colleges and schools.
+Graduates with a degree in Political Communication and Advocacy can work for federal, state, and local governments, townships, court systems, corporations, law firms, religious organizations, defense contractors, labor unions, libraries/museums, foundations, radio and television companies, public relations firms, non-profits, professional associations, community centers, political parties, consulting firms, colleges and schools.

 - 1871 Chicago